 * If you are already a Western Section member, then you are automatically added to the mailing list.
-If you have unsubscribed yourself, you can use the link above to re-subscribe.
+If you have unsubscribed yourself or you are not receiving any Constant Contact emails, you can use the link above to re-subscribe.

-If you are ready to become a member of the Western Section and start enjoying all the benefits we have to offer, there are several ways to do so:
+Membership in the Western Section offers many benefits.
+If you are ready to become a member or renew your membership in the Western Section, there are several ways to do so:

-You can also join local chapters through the links above or on the Chapter websites.
+You can also join local Chapters at the same time as you join or renew or separately at the Chapter websites.

 - Regular updates via the Constant Contact mailing list